 The digital health market will see further growth, as well as the following changes in the future:

 Digital health is of immense help in achieving the healthcare industry’s myriad, complex and varied aims.
-In future, digital health tech will flourish further, driven by user demands, compliance requirements, and easily distinguishable value propositions.
+In the future, digital health tech will flourish further, driven by user demands, compliance requirements, and easily distinguishable value propositions.